Auto Air Filters 101

 Who Breathes What?

 When it comes to air filters, both you and your car are breathing filtered air whether you realize it or not.
+There is no question you need clean air but did you know your car does too?
+Your engine needs 3 things to function: fuel, spark, and air.
+By reducing even one of those things your car can’t perform at its peak.
 In North Carolina, we are fortunate to live in a climate with mild winters and warm summers.
-The drawback from all of this beautiful, humid weather is that it produces a great deal of pollutants that become airborne.
-It is the Air Filter's job to remove the pollutants permitting you and your car to breathe easier.
+The drawback from all of this beautiful, humid weather is that it produces a great deal of airborne pollutants.
+It is the air filter’s job to remove these pollutants, permitting you and your car to breathe easy.

-When Should I Change the Cabin Air Filter?
+When Should You Change the Cabin Air Filter?

-Cabin Air Filters should be changed every 30,000 miles.
-Not only will a New Cabin Air Filter improve the quality of the air inside your vehicle, but it will also significantly improve the air flow from your vehicle's heating and air conditioning system.
-A New Cabin Air Filter can also eliminate that stale, musty odor you may smell from the air vents.
+Cabin Air Filters should be changed about every 30,000 miles.
+Not only will a new cabin air filter improve the quality of the air inside your vehicle, but it will also significantly improve the air flow from your vehicle’s heating and air conditioning system.
+A new cabin air filter can also eliminate that stale, musty odor you may smell from the air vents.

 When Should You Change the Engine Air Filter?

-Engine Air Filters should be changed every 30,000 miles.
-A New Engine Air Filter will increase gas mileage, reduce emissions, allow optimal air-flow and improve engine performance.
-Having your Engine Air Filter changed regularly will protect the engine and vital internal engine components from excess wear and damage that result in potentially expensive engine repairs.
+Engine Air Filters should also be changed every 30,000 miles.
+A new engine air filter may increase gas mileage, reduce emissions, allow optimal air-flow, and improve engine performance.
+Having your engine air filter changed regularly will protect the engine and vital internal engine components from excess wear and damage.
+Ultimately, resulting in potentially expensive engine repairs.